fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 A buffalo approaches and drinks from the water, there are terrapins too, and a Hamerkop is trying to swallow a chunk of fish.
 A little ringed plover skirts about besides a drinking dog.

 Other cars are beginning to arrive at the hide now, a WhatsApp message has told a group what’s to be seen.
-We watch the pack for an hour, a breathtaking and privileged sighting, we were all mesmerised by this charismatic animal’s behaviour.
-And we leave when the dogs leave, just as a queue of jeeps and SUVs turn up.
+We watch the pack for an hour, a breathtaking and privileged sighting, we were all mesmerised by the charismatic behaviour of these animals.
+We leave when the dogs leave, just as a queue of jeeps and SUVs turn up.

-We speed off in search of a cheetah, but never find it.
+We speed off in search of cheetah CF13, but never find her.
 Ironically a car that missed the dogs tells us, “You drove straight past a cheetah and a lion”.
 Now it seems the cheetah is headed into the wilderness after the male lion sent it fleeing.
 On the way home we stop to photograph impala, they were being pestered by oxpeckers.

 ### Black rhino

 Sunday afternoon is for writing up data sheets and doing chores.
 We washed down the truck before its service tomorrow, and filled in all the excel spreadsheets for our week’s sightings.
 At 4pm we’d finished, so headed out to find the wilderness cheetah.
 We stayed until dark, we scanned, and searched, but we saw nothing.
-Philippine had stayed at the house and I was thinking "she’s missed nothing".
+Philippine had stayed at the house and I thought, "she’s missed nothing".

 Of course then we stumbled on three [black rhino](https://en.wikipedia.org/wiki/South-central_black_rhinoceros).
 A male, a female and a calf.
 Until now I'd wondered if I could tell the difference, the pictures show only subtle differences.
 It was immediately obvious, they behaved differently; the white rhino would be wary of us, but would walk away slowly, calmly, not really even noticing us; the black rhino definitely noticed us, they ran, turned and watched us from afar.
 It huffed; black rhinos are more likely to charge us, but they’re also inquisitive, they often come closer to inspect the vehicle and see what we are – then they charge or run away.